Chart Color Schemes

 An assessment of population growth drivers in Dural - Kenthurst - Wisemans Ferry reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on AreaSearch's analysis, Dural-Kenthurst-Wisemans Ferry's population is around 23,276 as of Aug 2025.
-This reflects an increase of 797 people (3.5%) since the 2021 Census, which reported a population of 22,479 people.
-The change is inferred from the estimated resident population of 22,976 from the ABS as of June 2024 and an additional 186 validated new addresses since the Census date.
-This level of population equates to a density ratio of 61 persons per square kilometer.
-Dural-Kenthurst-Wisemans Ferry's 3.5% growth since the 2021 census exceeded the SA3 area (3.0%), marking it as a growth leader in the region.
-Population growth for the area was primarily driven by overseas migration, which was essentially the sole driver of population gains during recent periods.
+Dural-Kenthurst-Wisemans Ferry's population, as per AreaSearch's analysis, stands at approximately 23,327 as of November 2025.
+This figure represents an increase of 848 individuals (3.8%) since the 2021 Census, which recorded a population of 22,479.
+The change is inferred from the estimated resident population of 22,972 in June 2024 and an additional 203 validated new addresses since the Census date.
+This results in a population density ratio of 61 persons per square kilometer.
+Dural-Kenthurst-Wisemans Ferry's growth rate of 3.8% since the 2021 census surpassed the SA3 area average of 3.2%, indicating it as a region leader in growth.
+Overseas migration was the primary driver of population gains during this period.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch is utilising NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, NSW State Government's SA2 level projections are utilized, released in 2022 with a base year of 2021.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Examining future population trends, lower quartile growth is anticipated, with the area expected to grow by 1,070 persons to 2041 based on the latest population numbers, reflecting an increase of 3.2% in total over the 17 years.
+Future population trends suggest lower quartile growth, with the area expected to grow by 1,070 persons to 2041 based on current projections, reflecting a total increase of 2.9% over the 17-year period.

 Frequently Asked Questions - Population